 Rock climbing walls alone aren’t worthy of inclusion on a list like this.
 But a harness-free climbing wall that towers 50 feet over a 12-foot-deep turquoise pool?
 That gets our attention.
 It's the first of its kind built stateside, at the Utah Olympic Park, in Park City.
 And listen, if you make it up only a few feet, we won't judge — falling into the cool water is the best part.

 With their snowcapped peaks and glacial valleys, the Austrian Alps should be adventure enough.
 But no: Hidden between mountain ranges, the Area 47 adventure park features, among countless other diversions, a high ropes course strung 88 feet over the rushing whitewater of the Otztal River, a brand new hydrospeed slide so fast (27 miles an hour!) that you're required to wear a helmet, and a guided spelunking adventure 1,500 feet deep in Amberg Mountain.

-General Entertainment in New York, NY, United States
+Monument / Landmark in New York City, NY, United States

 The 30 fiberglass fish on rotation in the new $16 million SeaGlass Carousel, which opened in August in New York's Battery Park, include crayola-bright threadfin butterflyfish and siamese fighting fish illuminated from the inside with color-changing LEDs meant to mimic bioluminescence.
 What else would you expect from the set designer of Broadway's Little Mermaid?
 You'll have to contend with lots of little people waiting in line to see the show, but it's worth it.